m

 Best for: Rustic-luxe and wine country romance, estate buyouts for multi-day celebrations, couples wanting maximum creative flexibility.

-The Amalfi Coast and Ravello
+The Amalfi Coast and Ravello – Popular for Italy Destination Weddings

 The Amalfi Coast is one of the most dramatic stretches of coastline in the world — a UNESCO-listed landscape of vertical cliffs, terraced lemon groves, and colourful fishing villages tumbling towards the Tyrrhenian Sea.
 Ravello, perched 350 metres above the water, is its wedding jewel: the Villa Cimbrone with its Terrace of Infinity, and Villa Rufolo with its Norman architecture and clifftop gardens, are among the most photographed wedding settings on earth.